ivanovdimitur00/Shakespeare-monkey/README.md

 ## Bugs
 - [X] No bugs have been caught;
-- [X] This is a feature and not a bug.
-Given specific circumstances, the is a chance the simulation does not finish (i.e. the target can never be reached).
+- [X] This is a feature and not a bug - Given specific circumstances, the is a chance the simulation does not finish (i.e. the target can never be reached).
 <br/>

 ## Future improvements
 - [ ] I don't appear to like the current file scructure/object model. maybe I can experiment by doing a restructuring;
-- [ ] different way to calculate fitness;
+- [ ] Different way to calculate fitness;
-- [ ] different way to pick parents to make offspring;
+- [ ] Different way to pick parents to make offspring;
-- [ ] different way to do crossover.
+- [ ] Different way to do crossover.
 NOTE: The last 3 are mostly cosmetic and don't change the final outcome in a significant way.
 <br/>
 <br/>